 Chiang Mai’s trendy, hip and happening part of town.
 Shopping malls, coffee shops, vegan eateries and hipster bars all around.
 The average accommodation in this part of town is certainly a step up from the typical Thai ramshackle guesthouse and so are the price levels.
 Even dorm beds are twice the usual.
 But agreed, they deliver!

 Budget = from THB500 to THB1000

-One of the more affordable options in the area, but not less in quality.
-Strategically located in the heart of Nimman road, close to everything.
-The rooms are spacious, comfortable and have everything you need, incl. a fridge and microwave.
-The owner was very friendly and supplied us with great food tips.
+One of the more affordable options in the area, but certainly not less in quality.
+Close to everything, yet very quiet.
+The rooms are spacious, comfortable and have everything you need.
+Very pleasant owner couple that gave some good tips about the area.
 We really felt at home here.

 Outside Chiang Mai City